A homestead garden is all about growing food to preserve to have some food independence.

 How to spread out the sowing dates for preservation:

 - Green beans- grow a bush variety and a pole bean.
 Sow bush beans: May 15th, May 20th, June 1st, June 15th.
 Sow pole beans June 1st.
+You should learn when exactly to pick green beans.

 - Start cabbage seedlings indoors 8 weeks before your last spring frost.
 Transplant in May.
 Direct seed cabbages in June for fall harvests.